 Tile Floor Cleaning & Maintenance Tips

-Ceramic tile flooring is exposed to foot traffic that can carry grit and dirt over the surface and cause scratching.
+Unglazed stone tiles used as flooring are exposed to foot traffic that can carry grit and dirt over the surface and cause scratching.
 A mat at the entry way will trap oils and debris to help minimize the potential for damage.
 Close blinds and curtains to protect the tiles from UV rays that can fade colors.
 The floor should be vacuumed or dust mopped regularly to minimize the build-up of dirt and maintain its appearance.
 Mop with warm water and a cloth or sponge mop.
 A pH neutral cleanser formulated for stone and tile may be used to clean difficult to remove soils or oil.

 Sealing & Cleaning Tile Areas Around Your Home